quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Designing-data-intensive-applications_-the-big-ideas-behind-reliable-scalable/ddiab_part41_The_End-to-End.md

 :p Why is the transaction in Example 12-1 problematic?
 ??x
 The transaction in Example 12-1 is problematic because it is not idempotent.
 An idempotent operation can be safely retried without changing the result, but this transaction involves two updates: one to increase the balance and another to decrease it.
-If the transaction is retried, the balance could end up being increased by $22 instead of just $11.
+If the transaction is retried, the balance could end up being increased by $22 instead of just$11.

 To handle such transactions correctly, a database might use a two-phase commit protocol that ensures atomicity even if retries occur.
 ```java